zanuka/leaderport-core-ui/DETAILS_FRONTEND.md

 ## Front-end Architecture

-VueValkyrie's front end architecture is built on a modern, robust stack designed for performance, scalability, and developer productivity:
+Valkran's front end architecture is built on a modern, robust stack designed for performance, scalability, and developer productivity:

 1. **Vue 3 with Composition API**:
    - Leverages the latest Vue features for efficient and scalable component design